 Drop in on the Let’s Get Together! activities—checkers, movies with popcorn, guest speakers/discussion group, and more that you can help plan—Tuesdays, 10:30–11:30am, at Lyon Park (1309 Halley St, 919-560-4288); Mondays, 10:45–11:45am, at Holton (401 N Driver St, 919-354-2750); and Tuesdays, noon–1pm, at Walltown (1308 W Club Blvd, 919-560-4296).
 It’s free; call for more info.

-DPR and the Interfaith Food Shuttle are working together to provide free fruits and vegetables at a special Farmers Market for seniors at Holton (401 N Driver, 919-354-2750) on Thursdays, April 6 and May 4, 11:30am–12:30pm.
+DPR and the Interfaith Food Shuttle are working together to provide free fruits and vegetables at a special Farmers Market for seniors at Holton (401 N Driver, 919-354-2750) on Thursdays, June 1 and 15, and July 6, 11:30am–12:30pm.
 Be sure to take your own bag.
 Call for more info.

-Enjoy a road trip to the Harrahs Cherokee Casino in Cherokee NC on Thursday, May 18.
-Have fun playing table games, slot machines, and video poker; the group will stop on the way for breakfast and will have both lunch and dinner at the casino.
-The $62 fee covers transportation and admission costs; the bus will leave from Northgate Mall (the Sears parking lot) at 5:45am and will return at 11:30pm.
-(Take extra $$$ for meals.)
+Enjoy a road trip to the NC Transportation Museum in Spencer on Thursday, June 15.
+Take a 25-minute train ride pulled by an antique diesel engine and then learn about the history of trains in North Carolina while at the Roundhouse.
+The $35 fee covers transportation costs; the bus will leave from Northgate Mall (the Sears parking lot) at 7:45am and will return at 5:30pm.
+(Take extra $$$ for lunch.)
 Call for more info.